JanSiriwardana/jansiriwardana.github.io/_posts/2020-11-01-econometrics-lab-6.md

     ## 0.003566069

-The coefficient for profit is 0.00004 which means that a $1m increase in profits increases CEO salary by 0.004%
+The coefficient for profit is 0.00004 which means that a $1m increase in profits increases CEO salary by 0.004%.
+The p-value is very large so profit is not significant.

 **v) Add the variable ceoten and comten to the model in part (ii).
 What is the estimated percentage return for another year of CEO tenure,